scottfr/SystemsBook/Understanding/understanding.md

 # End Model

+As demonstrated in the unfolding of this model you should approach the development of a model as a learning experience.
+When things go wrong it's an opportunity for learning.
+You learn from the model and the model learns from you, and once the two of you learn enough it's probably a meaningful model.

 ## Savings Account ##

 Building and working with a model for a bank savings account can be most informative also.^[Savings Account [http://insightmaker.com/insight/5887](http://insightmaker.com/insight/5887)]